Donations

 Gifting Shares of Stock

-If you are planning to make a gift of appreciated stock to the ASO, please do so as soon as you are able.
-It may take a week or more from the time of your request to our receiving your stock donation.
-It will be helpful to the ASO office staff and for your own record-keeping to have these transfers completed in a timely fashion before year-end.
+The ASO welcomes gifts of securities as contributions.
+If you are planning to make a gift of stock to the ASO near the end of the calendar year, please do so as soon as you are able.
+It may take a week or more from the time of your request to transfer your stock donation between brokers.

 Alexandria Symphony is a 501c3 charitable organization.
 All gifts to the Alexandria Symphony Orchestra are tax deductible as allowed by law.
 Federal Tax ID is 54-0805937.